SmiNat/Clickup_API/README.md

         instance_name = ClickUpAPI(token=token_value)

     An instance cannot be created without a token.
 Validation of token credentials is executed at request calls made at the use of class methods.
     Token used at instance initiation is a default token used in request header and therefore can be used to all class methods.

     2. Overriding token used for request header at each request made by selected instance methods (optional).

         instance_name.instance_method(token=new_token)

     User can easily change token value for each request method made through instance method if this method accepts token value as a parameter.
 If token parameter is not set, request will use token value used to initiate an instance.

+### ClickUpAPI - FastAPI

+For FastAPI methods token is set in main.py file.
+Request header always uses the token and the basic url address set in main.py file.

 ## Methods based on ClickUp API